 But to allude to the wedding, you have to bother the cornflower, a symbol of marriage in ancient Egypt, the crocus, the wedding flower of the Romans, who used it to dye the veil of the brides, or our local orange blossom, emblem of the bittersweet mix of married life.
 Hidden message: I always want to talk to you about love.

 For the ancient Egyptians, it was the symbol of life, because it meant a link with the matter.
-In Islamic countries, instead, it ensured protection, but according to the Nordic tradition and in many practices of love magic, it is the emblem of love: some proof is the wedding tree, a small plant adorned with garlands and ribbons knotted for the wedding day.
+In Islamic countries, instead, it ensured protection.
+According to the Nordic tradition and in many practices of love magic, it is the emblem of love: some proof is the wedding tree, a small plant adorned with garlands and ribbons knotted for the wedding day.

 For this reason, in Morocco, the groom could have intimate relationships with his lady only after having untied the intricate knots that closed the wedding dress.
 A good test of patience and self-control!